Supranuclear ophthalmoplegia is a condition that affects the movement of the eyes.

 People who have this problem may have progressive supranuclear palsy, a disorder that affects the way the brain controls movement.
-A brain injury (such as stroke) also can cause different types of supranuclear ophthalmoplegia.
+A brain injury (such as stroke) also can cause supranuclear ophthalmoplegia.

 International Classification of Diseases, 9th Revision (ICD9)367.52 | 378.55 | 378.56 | 378.71 | 378.72 | 378.86 | 378.87 | 378.9 | 379

 Review Date: 5/21/2012